 Although Contao uses the Doctrine DBAL database abstraction layer, no database server types other than MySQL (or a compatible fork like MariaDB) are currently supported.

-Contao has been successfully tested on MySQL servers version 5.1 / 5.5 with MyISAM
+Contao has been successfully tested on MySQL servers version 5.7 / 8.0 (and equivalent MariaDB versions) with InnoDB

 instead of the utf8mb4